neural-electrophysiology-tool-team/reptilearn/docs/mqtt_serial_bridge.md

 The ReptiLearn system can control and monitor various electronic devices by communicating with any number of Arduino boards.
 Some examples include lights, cue LEDS, temperature sensors, reward feeders, and camera triggers.

 It's possible to control custom hardware configurations that fit your specific needs without writing a single line of Arduino code.
 This is accomplished by using a single Arduino program that can interface with any number of different components.
-Each Arduino board is automatically programmed with the same generic program, and once communication between the board and the computer software is established, each board is configured based on its individual settings.
+Each Arduino board is automatically programmed with the same generic program, and once communication between the board and computer software is established, each board is configured based on its individual settings.

 Communication with, and programming of the boards is handled by the [arena.py](../arena/arena.py) program in the arena directory of the ReptiLearn repository.
-The main ReptiLearn system communicates with `arena.py` using the [MQTT protocol](https://mqtt.org/) using a specific message format.
-In turn `arena.py` contains an MQTT-Serial bridge that provides bi-directional message routing between MQTT and connected Arduino boards that are running the generic program.
+The main ReptiLearn system communicates with `arena.py` using the [MQTT protocol](https://mqtt.org/) and a specific message format.
+In turn `arena.py` contains an MQTT-Serial bridge that provides bi-directional message routing between MQTT and connected Arduino boards.

-The ReptiLearn system can send commands to individual interfaces on individual boards and get back the interfaces current values.
-The system can also poll every board for its current state.
-This is usually done once a minute, but can be changed in the main ReptiLearn config file.
-In addition, the bridge can also send log messages and errors from the Arduino boards to the ReptiLearn log.
+The ReptiLearn system can send commands to individual interfaces on individual boards and get back the current values or state of each interface.
+The system can also poll each board for its current state.
+This is usually done automatically once a minute, but can be changed in the main ReptiLearn config file.
+In addition, the bridge can also send log messages and errors from the Arduino boards to the ReptiLearn data logger.

 Setting up the hardware requires first identifying each individual board, and then configuring the various interfaces (i.e. electronic devices) you want to use.
 This is currently done by modifying two configuration files, as explained below.